-The minimum course requirement for the Ph.D. is 30 credit hours of course work at the 5000 level or above.
+The minimum course requirement for the Ph.D. is 30 credit hours of course work at the 5000 level or above, which includes 2 required credit hours of "Introduction to Geological Sciences Faculty" class.
 Most students will be required to complete courses in excess of the 30-hour minimum requirement.
 Also, doctoral students must register for a minimum of 30 dissertation credit hours (GEOL 8990).
 No more than 10 dissertation credit hours taken before the student is admitted to candidacy shall count toward the minimum 30 dissertation hours required for the degree.
 A grade of IP (in progress) is reported for dissertation credit until the defense is successfully passed and/or final revisions to the dissertation are completed, at which time a final grade is assigned.

 For doctoral students, the minimum registration requirement is six semesters beyond the attainment of an acceptable bachelor’s degree.